-- help students develop a new international perspective on their major;
+- help students develop a new international perspective on their academic discipline and/or career;

 - give students the opportunity to explore in-depth aspects of the history, society, and culture of the host country;

-While most students find a DU Partner Program that fits their needs, it is sometimes appropriate for a student to participate in an unaffiliated program if its location, enrollment capacity, minimum prerequisites or academic offerings cannot be reasonably matched by a DU Partner Program.
-The unaffiliated program selected by a student may not duplicate a study abroad program already offered by DU and must be pre-approved by the OIE.
+While most students find a DU Partner Program that fits their needs, it is sometimes appropriate for a student to participate in an unaffiliated program if its location or academic offerings cannot be reasonably matched by a DU Partner Program.
+The unaffiliated program selected by a student may not duplicate a study abroad program already offered by DU and must be pre-approved by the Internationalization Council.
 Credits earned on unaffiliated programs are transfer credit.
 A more detailed comparison of the differences between DU Partner Programs and unaffiliated programs can be found at www.du.edu/abroad/getting_started/programs.html

-To foster an internationalized campus culture, in Fall 2004 the University of Denver introduced the Cherrington Global Scholars (CGS) initiative, which allows eligible students to spend a quarter or longer studying abroad on a DU Partner Program and receive benefits that help offset additional costs associated with studying abroad.
-More information on the Cherrington Global Scholars initiative, including a review of the benefits and qualifications, can be found at: http://www.du.edu/abroad/costs/cherrington.html.
+To foster an internationalized campus culture, in Fall 2004 the University of Denver introduced the Cherrington Global Scholars initiative, which allows eligible students to spend a quarter or longer studying abroad on a DU Partner Program and receive benefits that help offset additional costs associated with studying abroad, such as a round-trip flight and direct immigration fees (i.e. student visas).
+More information on the Cherrington Global Scholars initiative, including a review of the benefits and qualifications, can be found at: https://www.du.edu/abroad/costs/cherrington.html.

 The Cherrington Global Scholars initiative is an exciting opportunity for students and a dramatic statement of the University of Denver’s commitment to internationalizing undergraduate education.
 It reflects a campus-wide commitment—in curriculum development, financing, and academic programming—to fostering international study, research, and outreach.